-Cyware nabs $30M to help organizations detect and stop advanced cyber attacks – TechCrunch
+Cyware nabs $30M to help organizations detect and stop advanced cyberattacks – TechCrunch

 Malicious hacking has become a pernicious and dogged fact of life for more organizations, and it’s a threat that has seemingly grown more complicated and sophisticated over time.
-One one effective approach to tackling that has been collaboration: not just applying an array of services to address the issue, but creating environments to help those building cybersecurity to work better together.
+One effective approach to tackling that has been collaboration: not just applying an array of services to address the issue, but creating environments to help those building cybersecurity to work better together.
 Today one of the startups building tools to do just that is announcing a round of funding, underscoring the opportunity and its own growth within that.

-Cyware, a New York startup that has created a platform for organizations to build and operate virtual “cyber fusion centers” —

-spaces for people to share threat intelligence, run end-to-end security automation, and orchestrate and execute 360-degree threat responses — has picked up $30 million in funding, a Series B that it will use to continue growing its business.
+Cyware, a New York startup that has created a platform for organizations to build and operate virtual “cyber fusion centers” — spaces for people to share threat intelligence, run end-to-end security automation and orchestrate and execute 360-degree threat responses — has picked up $30 million in funding, a Series B that it will use to continue growing its business.

 The funding is being co-led by Advent International and Ten Eleven Ventures.
 Advent made some waves in the cybersecurity industry last year when it partnered with Crosspoint to acquire Forescout for $1.9 billion.
 Ten Eleven, meanwhile, is a VC that specializes in cybersecurity startups.
 Prelude Fund (the venture practice at Mercato Partners), Emerald Development Managers, Great Road Holdings and cloud security firm Zscaler — a mix of financial and strategic investors — also participated.
 Before this, the startup had raised around $13 million, and it is not disclosing its valuation.